MASS LBP Internship Program: Frequently Asked Questions and Online Application Form

 Will this lead to a job?

 No. It's important to be clear about what you can expect.
 You should think of your internship with MASS as an opportunity for professional development, not step one to securing a staff position.
 When you join MASS as an intern, you should already be thinking about where it can lead and where you'll head to next.

 Will I get paid?

 Yes.
-All interns are placed on a 12-16 week paid contract and earn $11.25/hr to a maximum of 35 hours per week or $1,575 per month.
+All interns are placed on a 12-16 week paid contract and earn $14.00/hr as of January 1, 2018.
 Though modest, we are committed to ensuring that all suitable candidates will be able to take up an internship irrespective of their financial means.
 Your financial needs are not considered during the application process.
 If you are selected, we will work with you to ensure that you’re able to take up this opportunity.

 What should I do now?

 Candidates should complete the online form here attaching a detailed cover letter and resume.